ochorocho/surfcamp-extensions-2025/README.md

 * Having Docker installed locally (see https://docs.docker.com/get-docker/)
 * VS Code with the devcontainer extension enabled (see https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-# ToDo

-* Write docs
-* Auto update: Do not ship composer.lock to always install the latest?
-Dependabot/renovate?

 # Development notes

 * Use ` .devcontainer/db-export.sh` to export the current database.